Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 While women’s reproductive rights have gained increasing attention globally, including in India and the USA, transgender reproductive rights remain largely overlooked.

 A literature review on transgender men’s reproductive health by MacLean (2021) reveals feelings of invisibility and isolation during pregnancy due to gendered perinatal care.
 The lack of gender-affirming environments and experienced providers contributes to care avoidance and discrimination.
-The reproductive rights of transgender individuals remain overlooked in medical curricula and legal frameworks, particularly in India, where LGBTQIA+ communities are ostracized and invisibilized (erased) (MacLean, 2021).
+The reproductive rights of transgender individuals remain overlooked in medical curricula and legal frameworks, particularly in India, where LGBTQIA+ communities are ostracized and invisibilized (MacLean, 2021).
 More research is essential to improve their reproductive healthcare experiences.
 Similarly, Lunde et al. (2021) found that transgender and non-binary individuals globally face barriers when seeking healthcare services, due to practitioners’ lack of knowledge.
-Rodriguez-Wallberg (2023) stressed the importance of researching fertility preservation and family planning options for the transgender community.
+Rodriguez-Wallberg et al. (2023) stressed the importance of researching fertility preservation and family planning options for the transgender community.

-This review investigates the barriers faced by LGBTQIA+ individuals in accessing abortion care and pregnancy options counseling.
+This scoping review investigates the barriers faced by LGBTQIA+ individuals in accessing abortion care and pregnancy options counselling.
 The study reveals significant discrimination and healthcare avoidance, leading to unsafe abortions and adverse health outcomes.
 The authors advocate for gender-inclusive healthcare services and further research to address the unique needs of this marginalized community (Bowler et al., 2023).
 The entrenched legal frameworks defining reproductive rights through a cisgender lens underscore the need for more inclusive policies.
 To address these issues, documenting the lived experiences of marginalized communities is essential to sensitizing the medical field and advancing reproductive justice (Stephenson et al., 2017).

 Essential Reproductive Health Care Services to Resist Gender Violence

 The World Bank (2020) emphasizes the importance of maintaining essential health services during the pandemic.
-The pandemic presented not only a direct threat to health but also significant risks of indirect morbidity (increased proportion of sickness) and mortality when essential health services were disrupted.
+The pandemic presented not only a direct threat to health but also significant risks of indirect morbidity and mortality when essential health services were disrupted.
 Supply-side challenges included the diversion of medical personnel to COVID-19 response, overwhelmed health facilities, and disruptions in global supply chains for essential supplies.
 Demand-side factors included reduced use of essential services due to lockdowns, financial constraints, and fear of COVID-19 exposure.
 Past epidemics like Ebola and SARS have also shown declines in healthcare utilization, particularly for maternal and child health services, during crises.
 Preserving essential health services is crucial for safeguarding the health and well-being of mothers and children, especially during economic downturns and pandemics like COVID-19.
-Policymakers must incorporate sexual and reproductive health into emergency preparedness and response planning to mitigate indirect impacts in future outbreaks (Singh et al., 2023).
+Policymakers must incorporate SRH into emergency preparedness and response planning to mitigate indirect impacts in future outbreaks (Singh et al., 2023).

 Summary